brickviking/minecrafty/README.md

   * Change screen brightness/gamma
 * Reset refresh rate on monitors after minecraft finishes
 * Downloads the latest bukkit Recommended Build
-* Starts a selected server
+* Starts a selected installed server

 Requirements:
 * A paid account for minecraft.
 Unpaid won't work, or at best you will have demo.
+* Linux running in graphical (Xorg) mode.
+Minecraft won't work otherwise.
-* Any version of Linux with bash 4 (FreeBSD may work, but only if you have bash 4 installed)
+* Any version of Linux with bash 4 (FreeBSD may work, but only if you have bash 4 installed.)
+  * This has NOT been tested with cygwin, as Windows has its own launcher.
-* xrandr (available in most Linuxes)
+* xrandr (available in most Linuxes.)
+* awk (should be available in Linux by default.)
-* wget (to fetch files)
+* wget (to fetch files.)
-* Java (either OpenJDK, Oracle JDK or equivalents)
+* Java (either OpenJDK, Oracle JDK or equivalents.)
-* Other minecraft requirements (decent video card, recent machine, enough memory)
+* Other minecraft requirements (decent video card, recent machine, enough memory.)
+* Some terminal, to run this script and see its output.

 Who this is for:
-* People who use modified jars
+* People who use modified jars.
-* People who use non-standard launchers
+* People who use non-standard launchers.
-* People who wish to tweak how minecraft starts up
+* People who wish to tweak how minecraft starts up.
-* Dual monitor setups where the second screen gets its refresh rate reset every time minecraft quits.
+* Dual/multi-monitor setups where the second screen gets its refresh rate reset every time minecraft quits.
 * People who want a single file to start whatever variant of minecraft they have, whether client or server.